Higher solutions of Hitchin's self-duality equations: Higher solutions of the self-duality equations

-The proof of the Theorem \ref{higherharmonic} relies on some properties of loop group factorizations.
-We thus briefly recall some basic definitions for loop groups first, for details see \cite{PS}. \begin{definition} A loop is a smooth map $\gamma\colon S^1\to \SL(2,\C)$.
-The loop group $\Lambda\SL(2,\C)$ is the set of all loops $\gamma.$ \end{definition} $\Lambda\SL(2,\C)$ has a natural group structure by point-wise multiplication with compatible differentiable structure.
-A loop is called positive, if it extends to a holomorphic map from the unit disc $D_1\subset\C$ to $\SL(2,\C)$, and negative, if it extends holomorphically to $\C P^1\setminus\bar D_1.$ \begin{definition} The {\em big cell} of $\Lambda\SL(2,\C)$ is the open and dense subset of $\Lambda\SL(2,\C)$ whose elements are given by the product of a positive and a negative loop, i.e., $\gamma = \gamma_+ \gamma_-$. \end{definition}
+The proof of the Theorem \ref{higherharmonic} relies on properties of loop group factorisations.
+We thus briefly recall some basic definitions and concepts for loop groups first, for details see \cite[$\S3$ and $\S8$]{PS}. \begin{definition} A loop is a smooth map $\gamma\colon S^1\to \SL(2,\C)$.
+The loop group $\Lambda\SL(2,\C)$ is the set of all loops $\gamma.$ \end{definition} $\Lambda\SL(2,\C)$ has a natural Lie group structure given by point-wise multiplication together with a compatible differentiable structure.
+A loop is called positive, if it extends to a holomorphic map from the unit disc $D_1\subset\C$ to $\SL(2,\C)$, and negative, if it extends holomorphically to $\C P^1\setminus\bar D_1.$ The space of positive (respectively negativ) loops is denoted by $\Lambda^+\SL(2,\C)$ (respectively $\Lambda^-\SL(2,\C)$). \begin{definition} The {\em big cell} of $\Lambda\SL(2,\C)$ is the open and dense subset of $\Lambda\SL(2,\C)$ whose elements are given by the product of a positive and a negative loop, i.e., \end{definition}